qiskit-community/prototype-entanglement-forging/docs/2-reference_guide/reference_guide.md

     ```
     git clone https://github.com/qiskit-community/prototype-entanglement-forging.git
     ```
     Alternatively, instead of cloning the original repository, you may choose to clone your personal [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 You can do so by using the appropriate URL and adding the original repo to the list of remotes (here under the name `upstream`).
-This will be requiered for contribution unless you are granted write permissions for the original repository.
+This will be required for contribution unless you are granted write permissions for the original repository.
     ```
     git clone <YOUR-FORK-URL>
     git remote add upstream https://github.com/qiskit-community/prototype-entanglement-forging.git